Raymond J. Angell III, Esq Associate Professor and Dept. Chair

 Melody Cassel, Esq.
 Assistant Professor

 Professor Cassel has a Bachelor of Science degree from Roger Williams University and a JD from New England School of Law in Boston.

-She has extensive experience in both law and in law enforcement.
+She has extensive experience in both law and law-enforcement.
 For 13 years, she has had her own law practice, providing a full range of legal services, representing clients in R.I.
 Superior, District, Family and Administrative Adjudication Courts, as well as State and Municipal Administrative hearings, grievance, and arbitration proceedings.
 She is a member of the Rhode Island Bar Association, the United States Supreme Court Bar, and the United States District Court for the District of Rhode Island.

 Within the City of Cranston Police Department, she held the positions of Inspector, Detective and patrol officer.

 Professor Cassel co-created and developed both the Associate in Science and Bachelor of Science degree curricula.
 Within the program, she administers and instructs others in the use of the Tri-Tech/IMC law enforcement reporting system.
 Prior to teaching at NEIT, she taught in the Criminal Justice program at Gibbs College in Cranston, RI.

 Professor Winslow holds Master's degrees in Administration of Justice from Salve Regina University and in Adult Education from the University of Rhode Island.
 She is a graduate of the National FBI Academy (2009).

 Professor Winslow has been a full-time faculty member since 2011.
 She came to NEIT after having served as a police officer with the Coventry RI Police Dept. for over twenty years, retiring with the rank of lieutenant.
 She has ten years of prior teaching experience as a criminal justice adjunct professor and academic advisor at Roger Williams University and continues to be active in professional development training of law enforcement professionals as well as serving on community boards that work closely with those in the CJ field.